 An example of the addition is the new trio of Female Villains.
 The addition adds to the already epic and excellent story.
-It is things like this that have always made me believe that a lot of RPGs would have been greatly improved had Working Designs had the chance to work their magic on them (The Granstream Saga I am looking at you).
+It is things like this that have always made me believe that a lot of RPGs would have been greatly improved had Working Designs had the chance to work its magic on them (The Granstream Saga I am looking at you!).

 OLD BUT CHARMING

-I can’t imagine how jaw dropping this FMVs were for players in 1992, I mean by the time I actually got around to get myself a copy of Lunar now in 2006, I had pretty much seen everything in what FMVs were concerned, so I can only speculate of how awesome they were back in 1992.
+I can’t imagine how jaw dropping these FMVs were for players in 1992.
+I mean by the time I actually got around to get myself a copy of Lunar now in 2006, I had pretty much seen everything in what FMVs were concerned, so I can only speculate as to how awesome they were back in 1992.